 Who can design a playground better than the children that enjoy them most?
 The new playspaces were created through a participatory design process led by students themselves.
 At each participating school, students survey their peers as part of a class project to learn the most popular playground features.
 Students then work with landscape architects to integrate their ideas into the final design.
 This unique process teaches many valuable skills, including environmental science, budgeting, and negotiation—and according to our budding designers, it’s also super fun!

-During our first two years partnership with The Trust for Public Land, we opened five beautiful community playgrounds across the New York City including East Flatbush’s PS 581 and East Elmhurst’s MS 227 that were opened this fall.
-These playgrounds include green infrastructure design elements, a hallmark of The Trust for Public Land’s playground work.
+The transformed playgrounds include green infrastructure design elements, a hallmark of The Trust for Public Land’s playground work.
 Features, such as specialized plantings and porous pavement, will help reduce storm runoff that can flood streets and overwhelm sewer systems, allowing untreated water to end up in rivers and bays.
 Each playground absorbs hundreds of thousands of gallons of water annually and includes 20-30 new trees that bring shade and better air quality to their neighborhoods—something to be proud of.
-In fall 2018, ground was broken at one more school, PS 32 in Great Kills, Staten Island, and the design process was kicked-off at PS 377 in Bushwick, Brooklyn.

 There's More to Come

-Our plan is to continue funding playground development across New York City’s five boroughs.
-The new playgrounds will continue to replace a dilapidated, arid blacktop that currently provides the students’ only opportunity to play outdoors on school grounds.
+Our plan is to continue funding playground development across New York City’s five boroughs to provide students with opportunities to play outdoors on school grounds.